Best Ways to Remove Stains From Your Silicone Menstrual Cup: My Tips

 Any Diva Cup user should know that the Diva Cup company does sell a wash specifically designed for your cup.
 It can fit in your purse and used right over a toilet should you need to change it while out and don't want to use the sink in the public restroom (teaching opportunity, anybody?)
 I have not used this cleaner; I prefer knowing exactly what is being used on the products I rely on, especially those as personal as a cup, so making my own makes me happy.

 Have any questions?
 Please don't hesitate to leave them in the comments!
 I will respond as quickly and thoroughly as possible.
-In the meantime, hold on tight: my Diva Cup hub will be coming soon.
+Want more about menstrual cups?
+Check out my Menstrual Cups 101 article.